Comfy-Org/rfcs/rfcs/0001-object_info_v2.md

 1. How should we handle network failures in lazy loading scenarios?
 2. Should we provide a migration utility for updating existing nodes?

+  1. A: Provide clear migration instructions should be enough.

 3. How do we handle custom node types that may not fit the new output specification format?
 4. What is the optimal caching strategy for lazy-loaded COMBO options?